 The faculty member first appeals such dismissal or reduction in status to the cognizant senior vice president, who makes a recommendation.
-The faculty member can then appeal the Sr. Vice President's decision to terminate or reduce status, but only for (1) violation of his/her academic freedom or constitutional rights, (2) failure to comply with the policy, with related institutional policy, or with the plan for personnel reduction approved by the Board of Regents, or (3) illegal discrimination.
+The faculty member can then appeal the Sr. Vice President's decision to terminate or reduce status, but only for (1) violation of their academic freedom or constitutional rights, (2) failure to comply with the policy, with related institutional policy, or with the plan for personnel reduction approved by the Utah Board of Higher Education, or (3) illegal discrimination.
 (See Policy 6-313-Section 4, "Financial Exigency," and Section 5, "Program Discontinuance").